 Full disclosure.
 I did not create this recipe for Hyderabad mutton masala, but extracted it out of another recipe for biryani.

-Before that, a word or two about my love affair with Indian food.
 From young, my friends used to tease me for having an “Indian stomach” because of my penchant for curries, masalas, etc. In fact, I used to joke that I knew what chicken varuval was, before the luxe Chinese delicacy, Buddha jumps over the monk!

 Anyways, I became obsessed with dum biryani after eating it at a wonderful little cafe in Taman Desa KL.
 The rice and curry is not all mixed up when it is served to you.
 Instead, you can see and taste the distinct separation of layers of meat and rice.